Wenn du gehst

 Wenn du gehst is the ninth German single recorded by U. S. entertainer Connie Francis in 1962.
 The B-side was Gondola d'Amore.

 Overview

 Both songs had been written especially in German for Francis since after her previous eight German singles it had become clear that compositions of German origin were favored by the German audiences instead of cover versions of Francis' U. S. hits.
-The song reached No. 2 in Germany and No. 1 in Austria.
+The song reached No. 2 in Germany and topped the charts in Austria.

 "Gondola d'Amore" was subsequently recorded by Francis in French as Toutes les étoiles.

-Wenn du gehst was included in her 1964 Connie Francis Sings German Favorites album.
+Wenn du gehst was included in her 1964 Connie Francis Sings German Favorites album as the starting track.